ncullen93/mesh2nifti/README.md

 Now you can use the function as shown in the example below!

 ## Example
 All you have to do is pass in the file paths to the mesh (.msh) file and the T1 (.nii.gz) file used to create the mesh file in simNIBS.

+You can pass in a `view` argument, which determines the surface to use:

+	- 1 = white matter
+	- 2 = gray matter
+	- 3 = cerebral-spinal fluid
+	- 4 = skull?
+	- 5 = entire head?
+	- 'all' = use all

-You can pass in a `view` argument, which determines the surface to use (1=very small grey matter, ... , 5=entire head, .. 'all'=all).
-You can also pass in a `value_set` argument, which determines the stimulation value to use ('E','normE','J','normJ').
+You can also pass in a `value_set` argument, which determines the stimulation value to use:

+	- 'E'
+	- 'normE'
+	- 'J'
+	- 'normJ'

 This code should take ~15 minutes to run, although setting the voxel size to 2 (i.e. 2x2x2) is significantly faster.